Master of Science (MSc) in Clinical Embryology

 MSc in Clinical Embryology, University of Oxford, UK.

 A one-year residential course in human reproduction and ART.

 Clinical embryology is a relatively young branch of science that has undergone enormous expansion over recent years as infertility treatment has developed.
 In line with increasing demand for appropriately trained personnel, this one year, residential, taught MSc was designed to provide graduate students, scientists and clinicians with highly advanced theoretical and practical understanding of human reproductive biology, embryology, infertility and assisted reproductive technology (ART).
 Administered by the Nuffield Department of Women's & Reproductive Health, our MSc fully prepares students for employment within the clinical embryology/ART sector.
 Our intention is to inspire, motivate and train a network of future leaders in clinical embryology throughout the world.
 Additionally, students benefit from intensive training in a range of essential laboratory skills highly suitable for a research career in reproductive science.
-The course commenced in autumn 2008 and is located on the Oxford Science Park.
+The course commenced in autumn 2008 and is located on the Oxford Business Park alongside Oxford Fertility.

 The course runs over a period of one year, from October to September, incorporating the three University of Oxford terms: Michaelmas, Hilary and Trinity.